 The Company assesses whether it is the primary beneficiary of the hedge funds and private equity funds in which it holds a variable interest in the form of general and limited partner interests.
 In each instance, the Company has determined that it is not the primary beneficiary and therefore need not consolidate the hedge funds or private equity funds.
 The subsidiaries' general and limited partnership interests and additional capital commitments represent its maximum exposure to loss.
-The subsidiaries' general partnership and limited partnership interests is included in other assets on the consolidated balance sheet.
+The subsidiaries' general partnership and limited partnership interests are included in other assets on the consolidated balance sheet.

-In addition, the Company serves as general partner of Oppenheimer Acquisition LLC I and Oppenheimer Acquisition LLC II (the "Sponsors").
-They are sponsors of two special purpose acquisition companies, OHAA and Oppenheimer Acquisition Corp.
+In addition, the Company previously served as general partner of Oppenheimer Acquisition LLC I and Oppenheimer Acquisition LLC II (the "Sponsors").
+They were sponsors of two special purpose acquisition companies, OHAA and Oppenheimer Acquisition Corp.
 II (the "SPACs").
-Both the Sponsors and the SPACs are in the process of liquidating and dissolving, as indicated above.
-Until the liquidation and dissolutions are complete, the Sponsors and the SPACs will remain consolidated VIE's as the Company is the primary beneficiary.
+Both the Sponsors and the SPACs have been liquidated.
 See note 2 for further details.

-The following table sets forth the total assets and liabilities of VIE's consolidated on our consolidated balance sheet:
+The following table sets forth the total assets and liabilities of VIEs consolidated on our consolidated balance sheet:

 (Expressed in thousands)

-For the Years Ended December 31,
+For th For the Years Ended December 31,

-2023 2022
+20 24 2023

-Asset
+Assets

-Cash and cash equivalents \$ 94 \$ 1,694
+Cash and cash equivalents \$ - \$ 94

-Restricted Cash 25,535
+Restricted Cash -

-Other Assets 387 318
+Other Assets 387

-Total Assets \$ 481 \$ 27,547
+Total Assets \$ \$ 481

 Liabilities

-Other Liabilities 171 828
+Other Liabilities 171

-Total Liabilities \$ 171 \$ 828
+Total Liabilities \$ - \$ 171